folio-org/raml-module-builder/README.md

 ```
 RMB will return a response to the client as follows:

-- invalid uui - 422 status
+- invalid UUID - 422 status
 - duplicate key violation - 422 status
 - Foreign key violation - 422 status
 - tenant does not exist / auth error to db - 401 status
 - Various CQL errors - 422 status
 - Anything else will fall back to a 500 status error

-RMB will not cross check the raml to see that these statuses have been defined for the endpoint , this is the developer's responsability.
+RMB will not cross check the raml to see that these statuses have been defined for the endpoint.
+This is the developer's responsibility.